Set Up Your Own WireGuard VPN Server on Ubuntu

 If the VPN tunnel is successfully established, but the client public IP address doesn’t change, that’s because the masquerading or forwarding rule in your UFW config file is not working.
 I once had a typo in the /etc/ufw/before.rules

-file, which caused my computer not being able to browse the Internet.
+file, which caused my computer not to be able to browse the Internet.

 Note that I don’t recommend using SaveConfig=true